WICHITA—Four out of five games were played in the National Baseball Congress World Series Monday at Lawrence-Dumont Stadium.

 In the opening game Monday, Andres Enriques hit a two-run triple with two outs in the bottom of the ninth to lift the San Diego Stars over the cross-town rival San Diego Force.

-Page 2 of 2 - An error and a walk put the tying and winning runs on base.
+An error and a walk put the tying and winning runs on base.

 Lucas Whitmore went the distance for the Stars to get the win, allowing a run on nine hits with a walk and five strikeouts.

 Connor Little took the loss for the Force, going 8 2-3 innings and allowing two unearned runs on six hits with three walks and 11 strikeouts.
 Tyler Elrod pitched to Enriquez, who finished the game two for four hitting.